reown-com/appkit/README.md

 const web3Connect = new Web3Connect.Core({ cacheProvider: true });
 ```

-There are four options for this flag: `false`, `true`, `onclick` and `onload`.
-Here are the expected behaviors for each one of them:

-- If `false`, it will always display the modal to choose a provider.
-- If `true` or `onclick`, it will connect to the last chosen provider on `toggleModal` or button click
-- If `onload`, it will connect to the last chosen provider on page load where Web3Connect is instantiated

 If you wish to reset the cached provider you can call the following method:

 ```typescript